LQA Guide: What Is Game Localization Testing And How To Do It Right

 1. Goal setting.
 The LQA manager determines your needs and prepares the schedule and a test plan.

 2. Pre-test preparation.
-Game testers receive the localization brief about the game genre, previous versions (if they test updates), localization kit, style guides, how many hours or levels they are expected to play, and how many times to pass a level, and any other relevant info shared in the previous stage.
+Game testers receive the localization brief about the game genre, previous versions (if they test updates), localization kit, style guides, expected playthrough time and how many times to pass a level, as well as any other relevant info shared in the previous stage.
+It is also crucial to provide the LQA team with all possible cheats or debug options: they might considerably impact both LQA turnaround time and price.

 4. LQA implementation.
 After you receive the reviewed files, the loc manager helps you implement updates.

-When the linguistic QA specialists test the game in a few languages, they often do a “crosscheck” - to find out whether the bug is repeated in other versions.
+When the QA specialists test the game localized in a few languages, they often do a “crosscheck” to find out whether the bug is repeated in other versions.

-Bear in mind: Some bugs may not be reproducible and could reappear even after the LQA has been conducted.
+Remember: Some bugs may not be easy to reproduce and could reappear even after the LQA has been conducted.

 How many rounds of game testing?